molesinski/Clara/README.md

 | QuerySort         |   3.515 μs | 0.0135 μs | 0.0126 μs | 0.0229 |     408 B |
 | Query             |   1.444 μs | 0.0041 μs | 0.0038 μs | 0.0191 |     312 B |

-> Due to internal buffer structures pooling, memory allocation per search execution is constant
+### Memory Allocations

-> after initial allocation of pooled buffers.
+Clara depends heavily on internal buffer pooling in order to provide minimal query execution memory footprint.
+Due to that fact, memory allocation per search execution is constant after initial buffer allocation.
+Although there are compromises being made regarding `Query` and `QueryResult` object allocations and text analysis pipeline to provide ease of use and extensibility.

 ## License